Finding Your Focus at Darden

-The Darden School of Business has long been recognized as a leading MBA program in general management (ranked No. 1 in this area by Financial Times).
+Darden has long been recognized as a leading MBA program in general management (ranked No. 1 by Financial Times).
 The case study method and integrated core curriculum provide a thorough understanding of how all areas of a business impact one another.

 The MBA concentrations are divided into career tracks and theme tracks.
 MBA students may choose two from among the following: